groovy-tutorial/groovy-tutorial/book/parts/06_Objects/02_TheBasics.md

 ---
-Title:      Introduction
+title:	The basics of OO
-Abstract:   At its core, Groovy is an object-oriented programming language.
+description:	At its core, Groovy is an object-oriented programming language.
             This section introduces a range of object-oriented terminology and provides you with a set of resources that will help you really hone those object-oriented programming skills.